codio/tutorial_grunt_basic/annotations.md

 @annotation:tour grunt-tasks
 #Defined Grunt Tasks
-This section of code is where you define your tasks in detail.
+The large highlighted section of code on the left is where you define your tasks in detail.
 The following shows the [copy](https://npmjs.org/package/grunt-contrib-copy) task along with its parameters.

     copy: {                       // task name
         main: {                   // sub-task name (can be anything)